Canada Infrastructure Bank: Cancelled waste and wastewater infrastructure project in Mapleton, Ontario

-On July 15, 2019, the CIB made a $CDN 20 million investment commitment township of Mapleton, Ontario's water and wastewater project.
-The financing comes in the form of a "standardized debt financing package" to "attract private capital expertise".
-The Township of Mapleton, with a rural population of 11,000, has been seeking a consortium public-partnership to "design, build, finance, operate and maintain" a proposed 20-year project to improve and expand" the township's publicly owned water and wastewater infrastructure".
+On July 15, 2019, the CIB made a $CDN20 million investment commitment in a water and wastewater project in the township of Mapleton, Ontario.
+The financing came in the form of a "standardized debt financing package" intended to "attract private capital expertise".
+Mapleton, with a rural population of 11,000, has been seeking a public-private partnership to "design, build, finance, operate and maintain" a proposed 20-year project to improve and expand" the township's publicly owned water and wastewater infrastructure".

-The CIB said that this project is a potential pilot and model which could demonstrate to Canadian municipalities—including smaller communities—with water and wastewater challenges, how CIB can assist them in attracting private sector capital" for financing to improve publicly owned water and wastewater systems.
-While the water and waste-water systems will continue to be publicly owned, concerns have been raised by organizations, such as the Canadian Union of Public Employees (CUPE), that there is a risk that smaller communities may become locked into lengthy agreements with private financiers that result in higher user fees for water and wastewater services.
+The CIB said that the project is a potential pilot and model that could demonstrate to Canadian municipalities—including smaller communities—with water and wastewater challenges how the CIB can assist them in attracting private-sector capital for financing to improve publicly owned water and wastewater systems.
+While the water and wastewater systems will continue to be publicly owned, concerns have been raised by organizations, such as the Canadian Union of Public Employees (CUPE), that smaller communities may become locked into lengthy agreements with private financiers that result in higher user fees for water and wastewater services.

-The proposal attracted international attention due to the project financing's uniqueness.
-However, in August 2020, after reviewing financial analyses of the main proposals, the township opted to cancel the project instead.
+The proposal attracted international attention due to the project's unique financing model.
+However, in August 2020, after reviewing financial analyses of the main proposals, the township opted to cancel the project.
 A report showed that self-financing the project would be more advantageous for Mapleton than using the CIB's model.